cognitect-labs/transcriptor/README.md

 # Approach

 Work at the REPL.
-Whenver you want to convert a chunk of work into a test, just copy it into a file with a .repl suffix.
+Whenever you want to convert a chunk of work into a test, just copy it into a file with a .repl suffix.
 You can later call `xr/run` on a REPL file: